M1xos/WInMep/README.md

 ## License

-This project is licensed under the [GPL-3.0 licence](https://github.com/M1xos/site-simulation/tree/main?tab=GPL-3.0-1-ov-file#).
+This project is licensed under the [GPL-3.0 licence](https://github.com/M1xos/WinMep/tree/main?tab=GPL-3.0-1-ov-file#).

 ## Acknowledgements

 Thank you for checking it out, and I hope you find it as useful and educational as I did while creating it!
-Here you can see the preview of the website!: [DashBoard Simulation](https://m1xos.github.io/site-simulation/login.html)
+Here you can see the preview of the website!: [WinMep Site](https://m1xos.github.io/WinMep/login.html)

 ---